20 College Student Discounts & Freebies That’ll Save You LOADS of Money

 Hip Tip: Read for more frugal beauty tips!

-Students can score Spotify Premium for Students PLUS Hulu’s Limited Commercials Plan for just $4.99 per month!
+Students can score Spotify Premium for Students PLUS Hulu’s Limited Commercials Plan for one month free then just $4.99 per month!
 This means you’ll get ad-free music as well as full seasons of hit series, movies, HULU originals, and more on all your compatible devices for under $5 per month!

 If you’re already on Spotify Premium for Students, you can now activate Hulu and pay just $4.99 per month for both services.
 To qualify, you must be a student currently enrolled at a US Title IV accredited college or university and over the age of 18.
 Visit Spotify’s student page for more info and to get started.